cinemascience/cinema_jnc/pngviewer/readme.md

 $ jupyter notebook
 ```

-Load the `cinesci` module, then create a cinema viewer.
+Looking at the python code, you load the `cinesci` module, then create a cinema viewer.

 ```
 load cinesci